twr14152/Network-Automation-Scripts-Python3/pyGNMI/README.md

 # pyGNMI

 These scripts are just testing the (show/get) commands, and the (set/config) commands.
 Upon much trial and error I found that I could manipulate interface settings but was unable to adjust routing parameters using pyGNMI.
-So from what I can tell this is not yet a fill featured automation platform yet.
-Limitations with arista using openconfig read/write capabilites.
-A common problem amoungst vendors.
-So gNMI has 4 main features get, set, capabilites, and subscribe.
+So from what I can tell this is not yet a full featured automation platform with Arista.
+There are limitations in the openconfig implementaion on the ceos-lab platform with regard to making routing changes with the read/write capabilites.
+Looks like its only read only at this time.
+There are four main features with gNMI get, set, capabilites, and subscribe.
 I have yet to test subscribe functionality.
 Save that for another day...

-So the first script shows how to pull data from the device(s)
+So the first script shows how to pull or "get" data from the device(s)
 ```
 $ python  get_intf_info_gnmi.py
 Enter host or hosts separated by ',': ceos1, ceos2, ceos3